airthingy/tensorflow-class-logistic-regression/README.md

 ]
 ```

 >In binary classification the label matrix always has ``mx1`` dimension.
 Where ``m`` is the number of samples.
 During training the labels have values of either 0 or 1.
 During prediction the values range from 0 to 1.
-We can round the values to 0 and 1 to get an yes or no answer.
+We can round the values to 0 and 1 to get a yes or no answer.

 ## Create the Model
 Add this code.